Gregory Short

 Gregory Norman Short (August 14, 1938 – April 1, 1999) was a composer, educator, and performer.
-Short was born in Toppenish, Washington, the largest city in the Yakima Indian Reservation.
-As a child, Short was welcomed into tribal dances and studied piano with his father.
-Later, he attended the Juilliard School and the University of Washington and earned a Doctor of Musical Arts Degree in Composition and Theory from the University of Oregon, his dissertation being a musical work titled "Chief Seathl: for orator and orchestra."
+He was born in Toppenish, Washington, the largest city in the Yakima Indian Reservation.
+Later, he attended the Juilliard School and University of Washington.
+He received a Doctor of Musical Arts in Composition from the University of Oregon.

 Biography

-In 1961, Short began teaching the piano students in performance and music theory.
-Gregory Short created new music that blended classical European-American styles with American-Indian melodies that earned recognition beyond the Northwest.
-Short combined Native-American influences with European-American music for a sound that was very compelling and far from being a cliche.
+In 1961, Short began teaching piano students in performance and music theory.
+He created new music that blended classical European–American styles with American–Indian melodies that earned recognition beyond the Northwest.
+He combined Native–American influences with European–American music for a sound that was compelling rather than being a cliche.
 He used ethnic themes in many of the 300 compositions he created over 35 years.

-Many of his compositions drew inspiration from the people and environment of state of Washington, where he was an active composer and pianist as a long-time resident on Puget Sound.
+Many of his compositions drew inspiration from the people and environment of the state of Washington, where he was an active composer and pianist as a long-time resident on Puget Sound.
 Short was named the 1989 Washington State Centennial Artist.
 He taught at the college and university level for decades.
 As a member of the Washington State Teachers Association, Short served as an adjudicator.
-In 1989, WTA selected Short as Composer of the Year and commissioned him to write a piece.
+In 1989, WTA selected him as Composer of the Year and commissioned him to write a piece.